[2025] Canadians Submitting Taxes: how to get money for your fertility expenses

 • Fertility related practitioners such as naturopaths, chiropractors or acupuncturists.
 Check for your province.
 Unfortunately they don’t include coaches yet (sigh).

-• You can claim it for your gestational surrogate, donor sperm and/or donor egg as of 2022.
-This is new this year.
+• You can claim it for your gestational surrogate, donor sperm and/or donor egg.
 It’s usually the same coverage that would be covered if it was the Intended Parent who was the one going through the fertility treatment.

-‘…certain expenses paid in respect of a surrogate mother or a donor (for example, a donor or sperm, ova [eggs], or embryos) may be eligible as of 2022 if they are incurred in Canada and are of a type that would be otherwise permitted as medical expenses of the individual.’
+‘…certain expenses paid in respect of a surrogate mother or a donor (for example, a donor or sperm, ova [eggs], or embryos) may be eligible…if incurred in Canada and are of a type that would be otherwise permitted as medical expenses of the individual.’

 The best advice I can give is to discuss all of this with an accountant because the above are dependent on many factors.
 This is all just to give you a taste for what you might expect.

-Usually it’s better to claim for the lower tax earner, but not always.
+Usually it’s better to claim for the lower tax earner, but not always, when making the decision if you have a partner about who to submit under.
 It’s usually advisable to claim both spouses (if applicable) on one tax return.

 If you’re doing taxes using Turbo Tax or something similar then follow the guidelines.
-It’s usually Line 33099 and 33199.
+It’s usually Line 33099 and 33199 and its been that way for years.

 It can be claimed for any 12 month period, it doesn’t have to be the calendar year January to December.
 And you can’t duplicate from one year to the next (which makes logical sense!).